NetroScript/Jacks-LogsTF-On-Page-Combiner/README.md

 # Jacks logs.tf on-page combiner
 _____________________________________________
 This is a userscript (more or less a type of web extension) which allows you to combine logs on logs.tf without using any additional software.
-You just go to your profile page and select the logs you want to combine (when logged in) and then let the script do the rest for you.
+You just go to any page with logs and select the logs you want to combine and then let the script do the rest for you.
+You need to be logged in at least once or set a custom working API key.

+The script should explain itself, but you additionally have a settings menu when you click the Jacks Log Combiner link on the right bottom of the page.

 ## Installation
 _____________________________________________